Ken Loeber

 3 3/16 x 2 x 7/8 inches

-Racine Art Museum, Gift of Karen Johnson Boyd
+Racine Art Museum, the Karen Johnson Boyd Collection

-Open September 15, 2013 through January 26, 2014, the Racine Art Museum (RAM) exhibition Collection Focus: Ken Loeber features gifts and promised gifts to RAM’s collection, as well as work borrowed from the artist that outlines his career path to-date.
-Spanning nearly five decades, RAM’s holdings chart the dynamism of Loeber’s varied output.
+This exhibition features gifts and promised gifts to RAM’s collection, as well as work borrowed from the artist that outlines his career path to-date.
+Representing nearly five decades, RAM’s holdings chart the dynamism of Wisconsin artist Ken Loeber’s varied output.

-Ken Loeber manipulates metal-as well as other media such as coral, pearls, and shells-into compelling adornment, hollowware, and flatware.
-Embarking on what has been described as a “sculptural exploration of mass and space,” Loeber creates work that reflects both his observations of the world around him and his desire to craft compositions that are rooted in harmony and balance.
+Loeber manipulates metal—as well as other media such as coral, pearls, and shells—into compelling adornment, hollowware, and flatware.
+Embarking on what has been described as a “sculptural exploration of mass and space,” the artist creates work that reflects both his observations of the world around him and his desire to craft compositions that are rooted in harmony and balance.

 The core of this exhibition is a group of over 30 pieces spanning the artist’s career that have recently been promised to RAM’s permanent collection by long-term Loeber collector and RAM supporter Karen Johnson Boyd.
 These works represent major stages in the artist’s development from both his one-of-a-kind and production jewelry lines as well as his hollowware pieces.
 These intended gifts will join six works by Loeber already presented to RAM’s collection by Mrs. Boyd between 1991 and 2013.